 Interview Questions About When You Can Start Work

-During job interviews, employers are likely to inquire about how soon you might be available to start work, especially if the position you're applying for is currently open and essential to the company’s operations.
+During job interviews, employers are likely to inquire about how soon you may be available to start work, especially if the position you're applying for is currently open and essential to the company’s operations.

 It is possible to negotiate a different start date if you are interested in starting sooner than two weeks (or later), have an employment contract that requires you stay for a longer period of time, or want to take time off before you begin a new position.
 Even though you don't have a job offer yet, it's a good idea to think about a tentative time frame for moving on if you get the position.

 Options for Answering Questions About When You Can Start